-Change Management (2 credits)
+Change Management (1 credit)

-Taught by Matthew Lynall
+Taught by Ben Dunford

 It is often said that change is one of the great constants of organizations.
 That has never been more true than in our dynamic business environment.
 In this course, we consider how managers can address both the people-side and systems-side of implementing change in organizations.
 Issues considered are selecting the order of change initiatives in organizations, choosing between faster or slower implementation, and considering the implications of top-down versus bottom-up approaches.

 Taught by Tim Peoples